 1988 – 1995 The Wickenburg Regional Health Care Foundation was created to assure the continuance of quality health care for Wickenburg and the surrounding region with supplemental funds through philanthropy.
 Now operating as the Wickenburg Community Hospital Foundation, it continues ongoing philanthropic support to fund vitally important healthcare facilities, equipment, and wellness services for the hospital.

 Expansion and modernization projects completed during this time include the laboratory, nursing home, radiology department, mammography machine, ophthalmic stretcher, physical therapy, memorial courtyard, plus ongoing development, operation, and maintenance of services.

-In 1996 expansion and modernization of the Emergency Department was made possible by a generous gift from the William N. and Myriam Pennington Foundation.
+The expansion and modernization of the Emergency Department was made possible by a generous gift from the William N. and Myriam Pennington Foundation.

-In 2004 the hospital went through an extensive facility wide remodeling project.
+The hospital went through an extensive facility wide remodeling project.

-2010 the Boyd Infusion Center and Community Hospital Clinic in Wickenburg was opened to serve the needs of the community.
+The Boyd Infusion Center and Community Hospital Clinic in Wickenburg was opened to serve the needs of the community.

-2012 the Community Hospital Clinic in Congress opened along with the Laser & Rejuvenation Center.
+The Community Hospital Clinic in Congress opened along with the Laser & Rejuvenation Center.
 The Hospital Board of Directors authorized the development of a new Surgical And Diagnostic Center to provide a variety of needed services including orthopedic and general surgery, diagnostic and treatment scopes, optical, urologic, podiatric, and cosmetic surgery.